leduckhai/leduckhai/README.md

 1. I'm proud to be a prisoner at Nguyễn Khuyến Prison.

 2. I used to love a girl for 10 years :cry:, and she's the only relationship I had.
 She was in top X of Miss Vietnam (Hoa hậu Việt Nam).
-But luckily I just have a crush on another cute girl :smiling_face_with_three_hearts:
+Thought I’d never catch feelings again, but thank Buddha, now I’m crushing hard on a 19-year-old cutie :smiling_face_with_three_hearts:

 3. My estimated IQ was ~120-130.